 7. Can I use the water while flushing the water lines?

 It is not recommended to use the water while you are flushing your lines.
 Your residents, family members, customers and employees health needs to be the number one priority.

 Water quality testing occurs throughout the city regularly within the distribution system.
 While high quality of water is maintained within this system, we do have programs and initiatives that aim to survey the quality of water at the taps of citizen and businesses within Beaumont.

 Throughout 2021, addresses are randomly selected to participate in a water sampling program and is completely voluntary.
 This program will analyze water for common heavy metals that can leach out of household plumbing and fixtures.
-If you received a mailer about your home being sampled, please go HERE for full details and what you can do next.
+If you received a mailer about your home being sampled, or would like to know more about water sampling including resources and FAQs, please go HERE.